SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 Submission: Requires you to be in a pin, make a grapple roll and on a success your target receives all effects of the jutsu.

-You may only use one trapping or ground fighting jutsu per grapple resetting when it changes category (clinch to pin or vice versa).
+You may only use one trapping or ground fighting jutsu (successfully) per grapple resetting when it changes category (clinch to pin or vice versa).
 Regardless of type, all grapple jutsu require all 4 limbs to be free except for Escape Grapple.

 ## **Control**